United Arab Emirates Oil And Gas Downstream Market Size and Share

 In the downstream sector, crude oil is refined, natural gas is processed and purified, and products derived from crude oil and natural gas are marketed and distributed.

-The UAE oil and gas downstream market is segmented by type.
+The United Arab Emirates oil and gas downstream market is segmented by type, product type, and distribution channel.
 By type, the market is segmented into refineries and petrochemical plants.
-For each segment, the market sizing and forecasts have been done based on refining capacity (million barrels per day).
+By product type, the market is segmented into refined petroleum products, petrochemicals, and lubricants.
+By distribution channel, the market is divided among direct sales/wholesale, distributors/commercial, and retail.
+For each segment, the market sizing and forecasts have been done based on value (USD).

 By Type